mcobery/spring-boot-starter-request-correlation/README.md

 ## How does it work?

 The annotation will auto register servlet filter that will process any inbound request and correlate it with unique identifier.

 ## Retrieving the request identifier

-You can retrieve the current request id within any request bound thread through `RequestCorrelationUtils.getCurrentCorrelationId`.
+You can retrieve the current request id within any request bound thread through `RequestCorrelationUtils.getCurrentRequestId`.
+You can retrieve the current session id through `RequestCorrelationUtils.getCurrentSessionId`

 ## Propagation

 Besides that you will also have transparent integration with fallowing:

 * RestTemplate - any Spring configured `RestTemplate` will be automatically populated with the request id.
 * Feign clients - similarly a request interceptor is being registered for Feign clients
 * Zuul proxy - any configured route will be also 'enriched' with the identifier

 ## Applications

 The extension itself simply gives you means to propagate the information.
 How you going to use it is up to you.

 For instance you can apply this information to your logging MDC map.
 You can achieve that by registering `RequestCorrelationInterceptor` bean.
 The `RequestCorrelationInterceptor` gives you only an entry point so that any fallowing operation would be able to access the correlation identifier.
 You may also use Spring's [HandlerInterceptor](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/HandlerInterceptor.html) and set the value there.